 - Know your data: Understand where your sensitive data lives, what users are doing with it, and why it may be a risk.

-Define your classification scheme
+Define your data classification scheme

 Requiring classifications for your containers is the underpinning for absolutely everything else.

 This is where you should work with the business and compliance areas of your organization to clearly define a classification scheme.

 Microsoft’s classification scheme is impressive because they’ve managed to pare it down to just four categories: